MadsenDev/Locale/PROJECT.md

 ## High-level idea

-LocaleForge is an Electron desktop app where the user:
+Locroot is an Electron desktop app where the user:

 1. Selects a project root folder.
 2. Selects or creates a base language JSON file (e.g. `locales/en.json`).